 Students entering Southwest Mississippi Community College after service in the military may be awarded institutional credit if the student's experiences in the military are equivalent to courses taught at SMCC.
 Such credit will not be used in computing grade point averages, nor will letter grades be assigned.
 In order for a student to receive course credit for military service, an official transcript from the military detailing the student's experiences and ACE recommendations for those experiences must be on file in the Registrar's Office.
-Determining eligibility for credit is the responsibility of the Registrar in consultation with the Vice-President for Academic Affairs, division chairpersons, and appropriate faculty advisors.
+Determining eligibility for credit is the responsibility of the Vice-President for Admissions and Records in consultation with the Vice-President for Instruction, division chairpersons, and appropriate faculty advisors.